ucl-cssb/cneta/README.md

 <!-- ## How to prepare MP trees -->
 ## Input
 The initial trees for tree searching can be obtained by maximum parsimony methods.
-* (Required) A file containing copy numbers for all the samples, including the normal sample (*-cn.txt.gz or *-allele-cn.txt.gz)
+* (Required) A file containing copy numbers for all the tumor samples and the normal sample (*-cn.txt.gz or *-allele-cn.txt.gz)
-* (Optional) A file containing the timing information of tip nodes (*-rel-times.txt)
+* (Optional) A file containing the timing information of tumor samples (*-rel-times.txt)

 There are 4 running modes in svtreeml.
-* mode 0 (default): building maximum likelihood tree from input copy numbers
+* mode 0 (default): building maximum likelihood tree from input copy numbers, using -b 1 for bootstrapping
 * mode 1: a simple comprehensive test on a simulated tree
 * mode 2: computing likelihood given a tree and its parameters (branch length and mutation rates)
-* mode 3: computing maximum likelihood tree given a tree topology
+* mode 3: computing maximum likelihood tree given a tree topology, using -b 1 for bootstrapping
+* mode 4: inferring ancestral states of a given tree from copy number profile (TO IMPROVE)

 The last three modes can be used to validate the computation of likelihood.